U-TEC-A/A-Day-of-Code/README.md

 Our team comprises of two students who are pursuing their Bachelor of Computer Engineering degree from United Technical College, Bharatpur-11, Chitwan.

+## Awards:
+1. Second Position (First Runner-up) at "**A Day of Code**" event, and
+2. Best Code
+> "The coding mechanisms or the coding techniques used by this team was wonderful.
+So, they are awarded for the Best Code category."

 ## Our Team:
 1. Binit Ghimire <thebinitghimire@gmail.com>
 2. Rupesh Aryal <rupesharyal555@gmail.com>